mspnp/performance-optimization/SynchronousIO/docs/SynchronousIO.md

 }
 ```

 For libraries that do not provide asynchronous versions of operations, it may be possible to create asynchronous wrappers around selected synchronous methods.
 However, you should follow this approach with caution.
 While this strategy may improve responsiveness on the thread invoking the asynchronous wrapper (which is useful if the thread is handling the user interface), it actually consumes more resources; an additional thread may be created, and there is additional overhead associated with synchronizing the work performed by this thread.
-Consequently, **this approach might not be scalable and should not be used for server-side code**.
 For more information, see the article [Should I expose asynchronous wrappers for synchronous methods?][async-wrappers]:

 **C#**